csi-ehealth/Welcome/README.md

 # Command line for CSI data collection

-The execution of the collection script (collectCSIdata.sh) must be performed on the Raspberry Pi and/or router Asus.
+The execution of the collection script (collectCSIdata.sh) must be performed on the Raspberry Pi<!-- and/or router Asus-->.
 The parameters of collectCSIdata.sh are:

 1. Anonymized participant code: Numeric three-digit code assigned at the time of completing the form.